I Tried On So Many Linen Trousers—These Pairs From H&M, Arket and COS Stood Out

 5. Zara

-Style Notes: Zara's summer collection has arrived, and of the many sun-ready pieces I'm already eyeing up, the linen has my full attention.
+Style Notes: Zara's spring and summer collection has arrived, and of the many sun-ready pieces I'm already eyeing up, the linen has my full attention.
 With a mix of versatile neutrals and joyful shades along with seriously good silhouettes like an extra-bold palazzo style, Zara offers something for everyone this season.

 SHOP ZARA LINEN TROUSERS: